I hate my double chin.

 - Excess skin: Excess skin appears as we age and our skin becomes less elastic.
 When people refer to a “turkey wattle”, this is ally what they’re talking about.

 - Excess fat under the skin.
 This is the truest incarnation of the double chin.
-It may caused by carrying some excess weight.
+It may cause by carrying some excess weight.
 But I’ve also seen plenty of thin people who just unfortunately carry extra fat in this area.

 - Excess fat under the muscle.
 The thin sheet of muscle over your neck is called the platysma muscle.
-And fat accumulates not only under the skin, but under the muscle as well.
+And fat accumulates not only under the skin but under the muscle as well.

 - Loose platysma muscles.
 The muscle layer may separate in the midline with age, causing the angle under the chin to become soft and saggy.
 This is actually quite similar to a rectus diastasis over the abdominal muscles.

 So just like not having a flat stomach, the double chin has many causes.
 You can have one or all of these issues.